 There is never a shortage of selection when it comes to buying a phone.
 Regardless of need or budget, there’s always something to consider.
 If you’re in the market to upgrade to one of the latest phones, or make a switch to a different brand, you might be wondering what to do with your old one.

 An important factor in your decision might be how much you can get for your current device.
-It’s a lot easier to drop a ton of cash on a new flagship if you know your old handset is still worth $200 – $300, right?
+It’s a lot easier to drop a ton of cash on a new flagship if you know your old handset is still worth a few hundred bucks, right?

 The difference between a quick and painless sale and a long, drawn out process could come down to a few simple details.
 In this guide, we’ll give you tips on how to maximize what you can get for your device.

 Before you even consider listing your device, there are a couple of steps you need to take.
 These will protect yourself and ensure that your buyer is getting the best device possible.

 Although super simple, these steps can make a large difference for both you and your buyer.

 Backup your data